 The star works from home and is best known for providing actionable tips to people looking to widen their horizons and find more opportunities.
 He posts regular updates including what’s working and what’s to change and can help people make the right career choices.

 David got a major push when he got promoted to the position of the Global Director of People Analytics Solutions at IBM Watson Talent.
-He served the position for several years and gained solid experience.
+He served in the position for several years and gained solid experience.

 He makes regular appearances on shows and events and was the Main Stage MC at Europe’s most popular and largest show in the Future of Work and Workplace Technology, UNLEASH World in 2018.